 Physically they may experience sleeplessness, difficulty in sitting still or concentrating and loss of appetite.
 Emotionally there may be feelings of relief, guilt, anguish, anger, numbness.

 A lot of helpful books have been written on coping with grief with plenty of other resources available including support groups and counselling.
 Don’t be afraid to seek help.
-Some useful references can be found by following these links.
+See links to websites and a selection of books that provide support and information.